jack-dunham/quantum-modelling-centre/src/_tutorials/xmds.md

 module load libs/fftw
 module load libs/mkl
 ```
+These are commands that talk to an environment‑module system.
+It is a utility most HPC install to let users switch between many different software stacks without polluting the global system.
+So, the `module load` syntax only works on systems that provide the module infrastructure.
+On a regular desktop one would

 Loading FFTW will load MPI and a compiler as prerequisites.
 ### Python 3
 We also require Python 3: